13th Infantry Regiment (United States): World War II

-In 1939 the regiment was ordered to the Panama Canal Zone and a year later, after having been disbanded, was reconstituted at Camp Jackson, South Carolina.
-The regiment found itself fighting through the hedgerows of France in July 1944 as a member of the 8th Infantry Division and led the drive to the Aa River.
+The regiment found itself fighting through the hedgerows of France beginning in July 1944, and led the drive to the Ay River.
 The regiment spent ten months in combat in Normandy, Northern France, The Rhineland and Central Europe.
 It occupied a position on the Siegfried Line and was involved in the Battle for Brest and the Battle of Hurtgen Forest.
-Private First Class Walter C. Wetzel was posthumously awarded the Medal of Honor for sacrificing his life to save his comrades.
+Privates First Class Ernest W. Prussman and Walter C. Wetzel were both posthumously awarded the Medal of Honor their actions.